vicanso/koa-connection-limit/README.md

 - `mid` mid connection limit count
 - `high` high connection limit count
 - `throwError` when `true` or `undefined`, the connection count reach high limit count, it will throw error
+- `pass` if the function return true, the request will be ingore of limit

+### onChange

-- `event` when status change, the event function will be triggered.
+when status change, the function will be triggered

 ## Example